Newcastle University Students' Union: History

 The Students’ Representative Council (SRC) of Armstrong College was formed in 1900 to represent all students, in matters of policy, to the Board of Professors.
 It remained a separate entity from the Union Society.
 In 1937 it became the SRC of King's College, and subsequently for Newcastle University when it disaffiliated from Durham University in 1963.
 The management of the Union building was run by a board of trustees appointed by the University Council.

 In 1985, the SRC was merged into the Union Society.
 This put the student council and its elected student representatives in full control of the union.
 In 1990 the union also went through significant restructuring after a period of poor management and high debts.

 The Union Society became a limited company, with a board of trustees, in 2009.
 In 2011 it also became an independent charity after completing the legal requirements and registering with the Charity Commission.
 This coincided with a name change to Newcastle University Students’ Union (NUSU).

 In 2017, the Students' Union voted to rename the student bar from Mensbar to Luther's, to commemorate the 50th anniversary of the honorary doctorate awarded to Martin Luther King Jr. by the university in 1967.
 The previous name came from the fact it was initially male-only, originally Men's bar, and from the motto - ‘Mens Agitat Molem’ – of the Armstrong College.

 National Union of Students

+As of March 2025, NUSU is an affiliated member of the NUS, with 71% of students voting to remain affiliated with the organisation.

 In May 2016, NUSU held a referendum on their membership of the NUS.
-A 67 per cent majority of students voted to end the affiliation.
+A 67% majority of students voted to end the affiliation.
 The then NUSU president Dominic Fearon said students felt the NUS “no longer represents their views, does not prioritise correctly, and is not effective at achieving change.”
 A second referendum was held in December 2018 with the result being to not re-affiliate with 52% of the vote, and a turnout of only 4%.